 Sardinia’s climate is dominated by the winds that travel across the island and is therefore largely Mediterranean.
 This means mild winters and very warm to hot summers with little rainfall.
 It is especially warm on the southwest coast if the island.
 Inland, there is a mountain range on which snow falls in winter.
 The climate of the island is therefore somewhat location-dependent.

-Landscape and flora and fauna of Sardinia
+Landscape of Sardinia

 If you go hiking in Sardinia, you will never cease to be surprised!
 There’s a reason the whole island is a nature reserve, home to many native plants and animals.
 So you don’t hike and watch from afar – you’re right in the middle.
 The landscape offers many special features the pristine sandy beaches and turquoise sea are a true dream.

 Cuisine on Sardinia